War Memorial Building (Nashville, Tennessee): History

 The auditorium originally seated 2,200, with stunning design features and near perfect acoustics.
 "Youth" is the name of the heroic statue which stands in the center of the courtyard holding a Nike in his open left palm, symbolizing victory in the war.
 Belle Kinney Scholz was the sculptor of the statue.
 She also built the Confederate Women's Monument at the southwest corner of the building.
 To the south end of the large plaza in front of the War Memorial are monuments to the Korean War (built by Russ Faxon in 1992; Faxon also built the Oh Roy statue that sits inside of the Ryman Auditorium) and the Vietnam War Monument (built by Alan LeQuire in 1986; LeQuire also built the Parthenon's Athena and the Music Circle's Musica).
 The military branch of the Tennessee State Museum is on the ground floor of the southern end of the building.

 The building was recognized with a Gold Medal Award by the American Institute of Architecture (AIA) in 1925, the highest honor that the AIA can bestow.

 From 1939 to 1943, the War Memorial Auditorium served as the fourth home of the Grand Ole Opry.

 The Grand Ole Opry was performed here from about 1939 through 1943, when the Opry moved to the larger Ryman Auditorium.
 The Opry members who were inducted into the Grand Ole Opry family during this time at War Memorial Auditorium include Ernest Tubb, Bill Monroe, and Minnie Pearl, just to name a few.
 On May 3, 2010, after the current Grand Ole Opry House flooded, the Opry returned to the War Memorial Auditorium for its first public performance there in over 66 years, and continued as one of the venues that hosted the Opry until the current Opry House was restored.

 Nashville's Capitol Hill and grounds that surround War Memorial Auditorium has changed greatly since the early days.
 The area in which the War Memorial Building resides was originally known as Memorial Square, and it consisted of the War Memorial Building, the courtyard and fountain, and the State Capitol Building.
 The building has hosted three United States Presidents on their campaign trails, one United States Vice President, numerous Tennessee Governor Inaugurations, and an untold array of artists across all genres.
+From 1971 to 1974, the original War Memorial Plaza was reconstructed into Legislative Plaza.